Parthenon Huxley: ELO Part II and The Orchestra

 In January 1997, Huxley's wife, Janet, died, and it was several years before he resumed his solo career.
 In the meantime, he joined Electric Light Orchestra Part II in January 1999, replacing singer-guitarist Phil Bates, and he toured with them through the year.
 In November that year Bev Bevan played his last show with the band; in early 2000 he issued a press statement announcing that the group had dissolved, and he then sold his 50% share of the rights to the ELO name back to the group's founder, Jeff Lynne.
 The remaining members then recruited drummer Gordon Townsend and, following legal action by Lynne, renamed itself The Orchestra.
-Later in 2001 he recorded with The Orchestra for their album No Rewind, which featured four songs written or co-written by Huxley: "Jewel and Johnny", "Can't Wait to See You", "Over London Skies" and "Before We Go."
-The band continued to tour with this lineup until 2007, when Huxley left the band to spend more time with his family.
-Huxley was replaced by Bates, who rejoined The Orchestra after a nine-year absence.

-Meanwhile, Huxley had restarted his solo career in 2001 with two albums.
+Huxley restarted his solo career in 2001 with two albums.
 The second P. Hux studio album, Purgatory Falls, was a deeply personal and sometimes harrowing song cycle that chronicled the devastating experience of his wife's untimely death.
-Huxley signed with Universal and a single, "I Loved Everything", reached #1 on Rolling Stone Magazine's Exclusive Download Chart.
+Huxley signed with Universal and a single, "I Loved Everything", reached No. 1 on Rolling Stones Exclusive Download Chart.
 This was followed by a solo live album, Live in Your Living Room.
-Later in 2001 he contributed to The Orchestra's No Rewind.
+Later in 2001 he contributed to The Orchestra's No Rewind, which features four songs written or co-written by Huxley: "Jewel and Johnny", "Can't Wait to See You", "Over London Skies" and "Before We Go."